Killing of Eleanor Bumpurs: Civil suit and Social services demotions

 The Bumpurs family filed a civil suit against the city for $10 million in damages.
 In March 1990, the city agreed to pay $200,000 to the Bumpurs estate, marking a close to the legal proceedings stemming from the shooting.
 Two supervisors in the city's Social Services administration were later demoted for failing to seek an emergency rent grant for Bumpurs and for not getting her proper psychiatric aid.

 Legacy

 The Bumpurs case was one of several racially charged cases in New York during the 1980s that exacerbated racial tensions.
 Others were the fatal assault on Willie Turks in 1982, the 1983 arrest and death of Michael Stewart while in police custody, the subway shooting of four men by Bernhard Goetz in 1984, the fatal assault on Michael Griffith in 1986, the shooting of six NYPD officers by Larry Davis also in 1986, and the murder of Yusef Hawkins in 1989.
-Since shortly after Bumpurs' death, members of the NYPD Emergency Service Unit have carried Tasers, weapons that can deliver thousands of volts of incapacitating electrical current, as an alternative to the use of firearms when dealing with the mentally ill.
-Spike Lee dedicated the film Do the Right Thing to the families of Eleanor Bumpurs among other victims.
+Since shortly after Bumpurs' death, members of the NYPD Emergency Service Unit have carried Tasers, weapons that can deliver thousands of volts of incapacitating electric current, as an alternative to the use of firearms when dealing with the mentally ill.

+"Hold On" from Lou Reed's 1989 album New York contains the following line: "The dopers sent a message to the cops last weekend they shot him in the car where he sat.
+And Eleanor Bumpurs and Michael Stewart must have appreciated that."

+Spike Lee dedicated the 1989 film Do the Right Thing to the families of Eleanor Bumpurs and other victims.

+Audre Lorde dedicated a poem to the memory of Eleanor Bumpers entitled, For the Record.